mpfdavis/outputcache/README.md

 ## Dependencies

 None, other than a default in-process cache provider 'stale-lru-cache'.
 This was chosen as it outperforms alternatives in benchmarks (see its repo), is free of memory leaks and enables you to get going quickly.
-You can easily override this with redis or any other (see api below).
+You can easily override this with Redis or any other ([see API below](#api)).

 ## Initialize